-Where feasible and possible, the CDA will train and hire bilingual staff to be available to act as interpreters and translators, will encourage the use of qualified community volunteers, will pool resources with other PHAs, and will standardize documents.
+Where feasible and possible, the CDA will train and hire bilingual staff to be available to act as interpreters and translators, will pool resources with other PHAs, and will standardize documents.
+Where feasible and possible, the CDA will encourage the use of qualified community volunteers.